Skip to main content

 ✓ Patch applied - rolling restart in progress

-The investigation pipeline follows the same structure an experienced SRE would: classify, gather evidence, hypothesize, test, and remediate.
-But the part that actually matters is backtracking.
-When evidence contradicts a hypothesis, Nova drops it and tries the next path.
-We tuned the confidence scoring to be asymmetric — confirming evidence nudges the score up; contradicting evidence tanks it.
-Confirmation bias is the most dangerous failure mode in debugging, and we'd rather Nova abandon a promising theory early than chase it through three more tool calls.
+The pipeline follows the structure an experienced SRE would: classify, gather evidence, form hypotheses, test them, and propose a fix.
+The part that matters most is backtracking.
+When evidence contradicts a hypothesis, Nova drops it and moves on.
+We made the confidence scoring asymmetric: confirming evidence nudges the score up, and contradicting evidence pulls it down hard.
+Confirmation bias is the most dangerous failure mode in debugging, and we would rather Nova abandon a promising theory early than chase it through three more tool calls.

 Skills

-We hardcoded integrations at first.
-A Kubernetes module.
-A Slack module.
-A GitHub module.
+We hardcoded integrations at first: a Kubernetes module, a Slack module, a GitHub module.
 The first five were fine.
-By integration fifteen, we were spending more time maintaining connectors than building the actual AI.
+By the fifteenth, we were spending more time maintaining connectors than building the AI.

-So we rebuilt the whole thing around a skill abstraction.
-Each skill is a self-contained unit — declares what it can do, what permissions it needs, what risk level each action carries.
+So we rebuilt around a skill abstraction.
+Each skill is self-contained: it declares what it can do, what permissions it needs, and the risk level of each action.
 Nova discovers the right skills at runtime.
 You say "post an RCA to the incidents channel" and it resolves without routing logic.

-Skills compose naturally.
-"Check the failing pods, estimate the cost impact, and post a summary to Slack" is three skills chained in one request — Nova figures out the execution order from context.
-New skills ship without touching the core engine, and if you have custom tooling, you can connect it through MCP.
+Skills compose.
+"Check the failing pods, estimate the cost impact, and post a summary to Slack" is three skills chained in one request, and Nova works out the execution order from context.
+New skills ship without touching the core engine, and you can connect custom tooling through MCP.

 The authorization model is deterministic.
 Reads execute immediately.
-Writes that aren't destructive stream a confirmation.
-Anything dangerous — deployments, deletions, config changes — blocks until you explicitly approve.
-This isn't in the prompt.
-It's hard-coded middleware that the model can't bypass.
+Writes that are not destructive stream a confirmation.
+Anything dangerous, such as deployments, deletions, and config changes, blocks until you approve it.
+This is not in the prompt.
+It is hard-coded middleware the model cannot bypass.

-One constraint we committed to early: the LLM never sees credentials.
-Tokens get injected at execution time, outside the context window.
-If a credential enters the context, it can leak through outputs, logs, or prompt injection.
-We made it structurally impossible.
+One constraint we committed to early: the model never sees credentials.
+Tokens are injected at execution time, outside the context window.
+If a credential enters the context, it can leak through outputs, logs, or prompt injection, so we made that structurally impossible.

 The interface problem